Cost of the Program

 - PSY 4273: History and Systems of Psychology

-Q: What happens if I do not have the minimum GPA of 2.70 to apply to the program?
+Q: What happens if I do not have a 3.0 GPA?

 Our suggestion to applicants who fall below this criteria is to attempt to remediate their grades to show that their past academic performance is not a reflection of their current scholastic ability.
 For those applicants interested in doing so, we suggest taking at least 12 hours of undergraduate psychology-related coursework and obtaining a grade of at least a B in each of those courses.
 This is no guarantee of acceptance into our program, but the benefit is that it gives our admissions committee recent coursework from which to evaluate you and helps address the academic concerns that might be raised with your application.